transdigiware/blockchain/vscode-extension.md

 1. Go to the [GitHub releases page](https://github.com/IBM-Blockchain/blockchain-vscode-extension/releases){: external}
 2. Select the most recent v2 release of the extension (tagged 2.0.x), scroll down to the **Assets** twistie and download the `.vsix` file.
 3. Navigate to the extensions panel within Visual Studio Code.
-4. Click **...** in the top right of the extensions panel and select **Install from VSIX**.
+4. Click the **...** in the top right of the extensions panel and select **Install from VSIX**.
 Select the downloaded `.vsix` file.
-5. Restart Visual Studio Code to complete installation of the extension.
+5. If you are upgrading the extension, you will need to restart VS Code to complete installation of the extension.

 It is currently not possible to upgrade v1 of the extension to v2.
 {: note}

 **To install v1 of the extension:**

+1. Ensure that you are running VS Code version 1.39 or lower.
-1. Go to the [Visual Studio Code extension marketplace page](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform){: external} or search for **{{site.data.keyword.blockchainfull_notm}} Platform** in the extensions panel within Visual Studio Code.
+2. Go to the [Visual Studio Code extension marketplace page](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform){: external} or search for **{{site.data.keyword.blockchainfull_notm}} Platform** in the extensions panel within Visual Studio Code.
-2. Click **Install**.
+3. Click **Install**.
-3. Restart Visual Studio Code to complete installation of the extension.
+4. If you are upgrading the extension, you will need to restart VS Code to complete installation of the extension.

 After the installation, you can use the {{site.data.keyword.blockchainfull_notm}} icon on the left side of VS Code to open the {{site.data.keyword.blockchainfull_notm}} Platform panel.